morrowind-modding/tes3cs-manual/content/getting-started/tutorials/landscape-tutorial.md

 ## 4. &nbsp; &nbsp; Texture the landscape.

-Once you have a shape you like, you’ll want to texture it.
+Once you have a shape you like, you’ll want to [[landscape-texturing|texture it]].
 Right clicking on the landscape paints it with your currently selected texture.
 Try to follow the shapes you have built.
 The landscape textures will automatically smooth into one another.
 If you get more than 2 textures hitting the same area, you’ll want to move some things around and try to get the texture match on the corner, as only 2 textures look perfect hitting the same spot.
 A landscape texture covers 4 landscape vertices, so you may also want to adjust the shape of the landscape when you see where the textures fall.

 ![[applying-textures-to-landscape-in-tes3cs.png]]

 ## 5. &nbsp; &nbsp; Place landscape foliage.

 Dress your landscape up with trees, rocks, bushes and anything else you can think of.
 Leave landscape editing and drag objects in from the object window.
-The larger trees and rocks are under the “static” tab and the plants and bushes are under “containers” since they contain ingredients such as berries.
+The larger trees and rocks are under the “[[static]]” tab and the plants and bushes are under “[[container|containers]]” since they contain [[ingredient|ingredients]] such as berries.
 Once you get a bunch in you like, use the copy and paste functions to move groups around quickly.

 ![[placing-objects-on-landscape-in-tes3cs.png]]